ripley57/CW_Tools/tools/java/spock/demo12/README.md

 					special methods "def setup()", "def setupSpec()", "def cleanup()", "def cleanupSpec()", and the "and:" block.

+*NOTE:* Spock also supports and understands JUnit annotations such as "@Before", "@After" ,
+        "@BeforeClass", and "@AfterClass".

 See below for details of each Spock syntax mentioned above ...